Additional Titles & Roles

 Areas of Clinical Interest

-Smoking behavior, substance dependence, genetically informed clinical care
+Smoking behavior, substance use disorder, genetically informed clinical care

 Research Interests